kataras/iris/middleware/README.md

 Third-Party Handlers
 ------------

-iris has its own middleware form of `func(ctx context.Context)` but it's also compatible with all `net/http` middleware forms.
+Iris has its own middleware form of `func(ctx context.Context)` but it's also compatible with all `net/http` middleware forms.
 See [here](https://github.com/kataras/iris/tree/master/_examples/convert-handlers).

 Here's a small list of useful third-party handlers: